crowplexus/yu-pan-ko/dictionary.md

 pūla - "Friend"

+pūin - "Water" or "Wet"

 ---
 # K

 kāpow - Sound of a strong punch against a surface

+kīpun - "House / Home"

 kō - "Language"
 - Origin: 語 (Go) from 日本語/Japanese